Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/Install_PALEO_PISCES_off.md

 </p>

 <div class="alert alert-info">
-<em>Note: This <code>param.py</code> file will request for element (folder/file/job name) to install and set up Paleo Pisces.
+<em>Note: This parametrization file (<code>param.py</code>) will request for elements (folder/file/job name) to install and set up <b>Paleo Pisces</b>.<br><br>

-As long as one of these element entered in the <code>param.py</code> file doesn't match the conditions (e.g. folder doesn't exist whereas it should), python script will request user to enter another value through a prompt to fix the issue.
+As long as one of these elements entered in this file doesn't match the conditions (e.g. folder doesn't exist whereas it should), python script will request user to enter another value through a prompt.<br><br>

-If the new value fit the conditions it will be automatically updated in the <code>param.py</code> file at the concerned variable.</em>
+If the new value fit the conditions it will be automatically updated in the parametrization file.</em>
 </div>

 ## Configure Paleo Pisces